 [Making a will] might seem like a morbid task, but ensuring that you don’t die intestate will give you peace of mind.

 If the estate is worth more than this, and the deceased had children, the spouse or civil partner will keep all assets up to £250,000, as well as any of their possessions.
-Of the remaining value of the estate, the spouse or civil partner will keep half – the rest will be split between the surviving spouse or civil partner and the deceased’s children, or their grandchildren if the children have already died.
+Of the remaining value of the estate, the spouse or civil partner will be entitled to a life interest in half – the rest will be split between the deceased’s children, or their grandchildren if the children have already died.

 If there is no surviving spouse, civil partner or descendants, the whole of the estate will go to the next highest relative in order of importance.
 If the deceased had none of the surviving relatives on this list, their estate will go to the Crown, a situation known as ‘bono vacantia’.